SEOTrance

 DB Solutions Conclusion

-Managing Risks Signs Metaphors - Quiz
+Managing Risks of Signs and Metaphors - Quiz

 1.

-Which of the following statements about consistency of signs and metaphors is not true?
+Which of the following statements about consistency of signs and metaphors is

 Please select the best answer.